 Tortoise use: This small geophyte was ranked sixteenth based on bites by tortoises but was only observed in diets at one site in the northeast Mojave Desert (Table 2).

 Propagation, production, and cultivation: There are several other geophytes found across the deserts that survive as membranous bulbs, fibrous corms, or rhizomes while dormant, such as lilies Calochortus Pursh spp., Hespercallus spp., Dichelostemma Kunth spp., larkspur (Delphinium L. sp.), and wild onion (Allium L. spp.; Keator 2002a; 2002b; McNeal 2002; Fiedler and Ness 2002).
-Some of these types of plants are cultivated by specialty growers for people to use in their native wildflower gardens, and such groups likely could share valuable propogation information, but nothing specific was found in our searches.
+Some of these types of plants are cultivated by specialty growers for people to use in their native wildflower gardens, and such groups likely could share valuable propagation information, but nothing specific was found in our searches.

 Recoverability: We found no published information about the recoverability of A. breviflorum.
 The bulb and other structures that occur deep (> 10 cm) in sandy desert soils are protected from high temperatures of desert fires that can incinerate native soil seed banks within the top 2 cm (Esque et al. 2010).
 The surviving geophytes may be targeted by herbivores as they resprout, and thus reduce their survival, but with protection they could do well.
 The restoration potential for this species is unknown, but propagation and burial of bulbs and corms in degraded habitat may provide an alternative to seeding or seedling transplanting.